Orange County (film): Plot

-Teen Shaun Brumder is intelligent, but little interested in his education, leading a carefree SoCal lifestyle of surfing in affluent Orange County, California, drinking, and partying.
-His best friend Lonny is killed in a surfing accident, leading Shaun to rethink his life.
+Shaun Brumder is intelligent but little interested in his education, leading a carefree SoCal lifestyle of surfing in affluent Orange County, California, drinking and partying.
+His best friend, Lonny, is killed in a surfing accident during a massive storm, causing Shaun to rethink his life.
 Finding a novel on the beach by Marcus Skinner, it inspires him to become a writer.
 Upon learning that Skinner is an English professor at Stanford University, Shaun makes it his goal to attend Stanford and study under him.

 Shaun dramatically improves himself academically, obtaining high grades and SAT scores and becoming president of his graduating class.
-Following the advice of his guidance counselor, Ms. Cobb, Shaun applies only to Stanford.
+Following the advice of his college counselor, Ms. Cobb, Shaun applies only to Stanford.
 This backfires when he is rejected as Ms. Cobb mixed up his transcript with that of another student.

-Reaching out to his wealthy father Bud, who left his family for a much younger woman, Shaun pleads with him to donate to Stanford to increase his chances of acceptance.
-Disapproving of his dream to become a writer, Bud refuses.
-Shaun's girlfriend Ashley convinces her friend Tanya to get Shaun an interview at his home by Tanya's grandfather, a Stanford board member.
-Unfortunately, the antics of Shaun’s dysfunctional family members (his alcoholic, emotionally fragile mother Cindy and his dim-witted stoner brother Lance), cause Shaun's interviewers to storm out in disgust.
+Reaching out to his wealthy father, Bud, who left his family for a younger woman, Krista, Shaun pleads with him to donate to Stanford to increase his chances of acceptance.
+Disapproving of his son's dream to become a writer, Bud refuses.
+Shaun's girlfriend, Ashley, convinces her friend and Lonny's former flame, Tanya, to get Shaun an interview at his home by Tanya's grandfather, a Stanford board member.
+When Tanya refuses, Ashley resorts to blackmail, which succeeds.
+Unfortunately, the antics of Shaun's dysfunctional family members—his alcoholic, emotionally fragile mother, Cindy, and his dim-witted, stoner brother, Lance—cause Shaun's interviewers to storm out in disgust.

-In a last-ditch effort, Ashley and Lance convince Shaun to drive to Palo Alto and plead his case directly to Stanford Admissions Director Don Durkett.
+In a last-ditch effort, Ashley and Lance convince Shaun to drive to Palo Alto and plead his case directly to Stanford Admissions Director, Don Durkett.
 By the time they reach campus, the admissions building is closed.
 While Lance seduces the secretary on duty, Shaun and Ashley find Durkett's home address.
 There, Shaun impresses Durkett with his real transcript, but Durkett is reluctant to admit him so late in the admissions process.